ramparvathaneni1/react-router-pokedex-walkthrough/README.md

 ## Create Links

 In the last section, we changed the URL of the app, and it appeared (at least to the user) as though we'd visited a brand new web page.
 In reality, this just ran some javascript.
-We didn't actualy view a brand new page.
+We didn't actually view a brand new page.
 But we had to manually change the URL in the browser's navigation bar.
 That's clearly not a good user experience.
 We want the user to have links that they can click on.
 Those links will take the user to those other aspects of the application.

 Let's first create a place for our navigation inside the `App()` component declaration: